Frequently Asked Questions

 What happens if I withdraw from the University?

 The student is responsible for paying any outstanding charges to the University.
 When a student withdraws from the University during the first 20 days of classes during a long semester, 6 days during summer session and 2 days during the Intersession the University will refund a portion of the Tuition and Fees charged to a student.
+Please review our R2T4 website for more information.

 How can I get my refund money directly deposited into my bank account?